EX0Sk1tz/edh-log-viewer/README.md

 - 💡 JSON upload directly from Archidekt export
 - 📦 Actions grouped by turn
-- 🎨 Color-coded zones, tap status, and symbols
+- 🎨 Color-coded zones and tap status
 - 🧠 Live hover tooltips with card data and image via Scryfall API
 - 📊 Foundation for future features like mana evaluation, type statistics, or deck analysis